awsdocs/amazon-athena-user-guide/doc_source/querying.md

 **To specify a client\-side setting query result location using the Athena console**

+1. [Switch](workgroups-create-update-delete.md#switching-workgroups) to the workgroup for which you want to specify a query results location\.
+The name of the default workgroup is **primary**\.

 1. From the navigation bar, choose **Settings**\.

+1. For **Query result location and encryption**, do one of the following:
+   + Choose **Select**, and then choose a path to an existing Amazon S3 folder\.
-1. For **Query result location**, enter the path to an existing Amazon S3 folder, including the trailing slash\.
+   + Enter a path to an Amazon S3 folder, including the trailing slash\.
+If the bucket or folder does not exist, Athena creates it for you when you first run a query\.
 **Note**
 Be sure to include the trailing slash\.
 Failing to include the trailing slash results in the error Invalid S3 folder location\.